Scene Reports

 Let’s talk about the music and the hang.
 The genres listed were the usual suspects: electro, techno, house, eclectic, disco, and mutant pop.
 Actually, I didn’t get to hear mutant pop I don’t think, and I’m not sure what that would mean (Negativland?
 Evolution Control Committee?
 Danger Mouse?
 Neil Cicierega?
 Bootie?
 Girl Talk?
 Are you impressed?).
 Inside were different rooms with DJs, mostly house.
 I wanted to find but couldn’t find the techno.
 There were also bar rooms.
 Out back another bar, a fire people were sitting around, and then a couple hundred people sitting anyplace they could.
 Inside the place was pretty packed as well.
 The house DJ was not bad, and despite being fairly tired, I made a best effort at dancing for an hour or so before taking a break to sit by the fire outside and later heading out.

-🔗 (in)tangible transmissions at Floating University Berlin - 09.08.2025
+🔗 (in)tangible transmissions @ Floating University Berlin - 09.08.2025

 people sitting on a pier next to eco-buildings listening to experimental audio transmissions